F3real/F3real.github.io/content/UTCTF2019_SuperSecureAuthentication.md

 To make matters a bit harder, `arr0` is encoded in Z85 (a format for representing binary data as printable text).

-After saving first dynamically loaded class and decompiling it, we get almost identical code as with original class.
-This lead me to assume that classes are probably nested in manner similar to matryoshka dolls and that we need to automate this process.
+After saving the first dynamically loaded class and decompiling it, we get almost identical code as with the original class.
+This led me to assume that classes are probably nested in a manner similar to matryoshka dolls and that we need to automate this process.

-First we can see which version of java is used to compile this class files.
+First, we can see which version of java is used to compile these class files.
-For this we are going to use `javap` disassembler which is part of JDK.
+For this, we are going to use `javap` disassembler which is part of JDK.

 ~~~text
 javap -v .\Authenticator.class | findstr "major"
   major version: 52
 ~~~

 Major version 52 corresponds to java 8.
-We can use same procedure to see minor version as well.
+We can use the same procedure to view the minor version as well.

 To dynamically load classes and access fields we are going to use java reflection.
-Since we can write solution in same folder as extracted classes we don't have to worry about imports.
+Since we can write the solution in the same folder as extracted classes we don't have to worry about imports.

 Solution code should be pretty understandable: